warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Intent

+An Intent is a user-defined script specifying the following:

+- An [Action](#action) – any on-chain action on the Warden Protocol
-An Intent is a set of user-defined conditions under which a [Keychain](#keychain) signs a transaction with a private [key](#key).
-Intents contribute to Warden's [Modular Security](#modular-security).
+- An [Approval Rule](#approval-rule) – a set of conditions under which the Action is performed

-You can define Intents using the [Intent-Specific Language](#intent-specific-language).
-Warden's [Intent Engine](#intent-engine) ensures the validity of transactions by checking Intents, represented as [abstract syntax trees](#abstract-syntax-tree).
+After an Action is initiated, the [Intent Engine](#intent-engine) checks the Approval Rule.
+If the conditions are met, an [Approval](#approval) is granted, and the Action is carried out.

 ---

 ## Intent Engine

 The Intent Engine is an immutable on-chain interpreter of the [Intent-Specific Language](#intent-specific-language), acting as a gatekeeper.
-When a users initiates a transaction, the Intent Engine checks the user's [Intent](#intent), represented as an [abstract syntax tree](#abstract-syntax-tree), and returns `true` or `false`.
-A [Keychain](#keychain) can fulfill a request only if the user's Intents are respected.
+When a user initiates a transaction, the Intent Engine checks the user's [Approval Rule](#approval-rule), represented as an [abstract syntax tree](#abstract-syntax-tree), and returns `true` or `false` – granting or not granting an [Approval](#approval).

 ---

 ## Intent-Specific Language

-The Intent-Specific Language (ISL) is a language that allows users to configure [Intents](#intent).
+The Intent-Specific Language (ISL) is a language that allows users to configure [Approval Rules](#approval-rule).
 It's composable, extensive, declarative, human-readable, and English-like.
 The ISL is interpreted by the [Intent Engine](#intent-engine).

 ---